HT0710/How-to-install-CUDA-CuDNN-TensorFlow-Pytorch/README.md

 - NVIDIA Graphics Card *
 ```

-**Note:**
+> **Note:**
-- \* AMD doesn't have CUDA cores. *CUDA is proprietary framework created by Nvidia and it's used only on Nvidia cards.*
-- I don't recommend trying to use GPU on Windows, believe me it's not worth the effort.
+> - I don't recommend trying to use GPU on Windows, believe me it's not worth the effort.
-- TensorFlow only officially support Ubuntu.
+> - TensorFlow only officially support Ubuntu.
 However, the following instructions may also work for other Linux distros.
+> - \* AMD doesn't have CUDA cores. *CUDA is proprietary framework created by Nvidia and it's used only on Nvidia cards.*
-- Personally I am using Zorin OS and it works fine.
+> - Personally I am using Zorin OS and it works fine.

 ### Software
 ```